BingX-API/BingX-swap-api-doc/Perpetual_Swap_WebSocket_Market_Interface.md

     }
    ```

-**Remark**
+**Remarks**

-    For more return error codes, please see the error code description on the homepage
+    For more about return error codes, please see the error code description on the homepage.

+​
 [Bingbon]: https://bingbon.pro
 [English Docs]: https://bingbon.pro
 [Unix Epoch]: https://en.wikipedia.org/wiki/Unix_time